jkulak/git-ninja/README.md

 The working tree means all directories and files in your project in their current state.
 The top level tree (directory) that points to all directories and files it contains and so on.
 It is the current state of the files and directories after the last commit and your changes.
 Working tree can have files that are untracked (new files), staged (after you executed `add` command on them), committed (everything you committed) and pushed.

-Files that are staged (added to the next commit), are still a part of your working tree. (🔑)
+Files that are staged (added to the next commit), are still a part of the working tree. (🔑)

 ## Detached HEAD